The last few weeks we’ve been posting the amazing work of Ladislav Sutnar.

-If you are just arriving, Ladislav Sutnar (1897-1976) was one of the first designers to actively practice in the field of information design and information architecture.
+The last few weeks, we’ve been posting the amazing work of Ladislav Sutnar.
+Ladislav Sutnar (1897-1976) was one of the first designers to actively practice in the field of information design and information architecture.
 His work was based on rationality and the process of displaying massive amounts of information in a concise and organized way to benefit the general viewer.
-Typography and a limited colour palette was stressed in his work.
+Typography and a limited color palette were stressed in his work.

 After 1960, Sutnar’s commercial work was fading.
 These paintings and a series of retrospective design exhibits were an attempt to revivify his business.
-Not surprisingly, as the graphic design dried up, he devoted himself more prodigiously to these lesser known paintings and prints.
+Not surprisingly, as the graphic design dried up, he devoted himself more prodigiously to these lesser-known paintings and prints.

 The dangerously racy (for the time) Strip Street compilation has relatively been forgotten until the last couple of years when sites like Pinterest have made sharing images common.
-It’s awesome that even today people are instantly stopped by his work and take an interest in it.
+It’s awesome that even today, people are instantly stopped by his work and take an interest in it.
 This makes it obvious that his work has stood the test of time.

 Many people do not know that he also wrote an essay to accompany the Strip Street series.

 “What was ordinarily a quiet midtown street during the day would transform every night into the famous strip street known far and wide as the sexiest place in town,” Sutnar wrote.
-“It was never charming or neat, but the embodiment of the shrewd business of pushing the sale of liquor with attractions of the flesh under bright colored lights.
-In the grab for the fast buck, tawdry physical vulgarity, obscene language and a close low view of human behavior unmasked in a quest for a variety of temptations, were the predominant attributes of the street’s world of dubious entertainment.
+“It was never charming or neat but the embodiment of the shrewd business of pushing the sale of liquor with attractions of the flesh under bright colored lights.
+In the grab for the fast buck, tawdry physical vulgarity, obscene language, and a close low view of human behavior unmasked in a quest for a variety of temptations were the predominant attributes of the street’s world of dubious entertainment.
 Intangible, perhaps, yet the phenomena expressed itself distinctly by its own strong and indescribable mood.”

 During the hot summer, a shimmering purple-red neon glow projected from the street high into the dark skies, and it was against this view that Sutnar was introduced to what he called an “exotic shadow-play, moving to the swinging beat from the clubs.”

-During the 1960s the street was transformed by the city’s building boom.
-The steamy and tawdry urban lifestyle was bulldozed under and would have been forgotten, had Sutnar not decided to celebrate his early New York experience in paintings and prints that he alternately called “posters without words,” “Venuses” and “Joy Art.”
+During the 1960s, the street was transformed by the city’s building boom.
+The steamy and tawdry urban lifestyle was bulldozed under and would have been forgotten had Sutnar not decided to celebrate his early New York experience in paintings and prints that he alternately called “posters without words,” “Venuses,” and “Joy Art.”

 Sutnar later organized two New York gallery exhibitions of his nudes, In Pursuit of Venus (1966) and Venus: Joy-Art (1969).